-To explain to families, students and staff the processes Frankston Special Developmental School (SDS) will follow to safely manage the provision of medication to students while at school, camps and excursions.
+To explain to families, students and staff the processes Frankston Special Developmental School (SDS) will follow to safely manage the provision of medication to students while at school or school activities, including camps and excursions.

 This policy applies to the administration of medication to all students.
 It does not apply to:

 - the provision of medication for anaphylaxis which is provided for in our school’s Anaphylaxis Policy

 - the provision of medication for asthma which is provided for in our school’s Asthma Policy